-Fix: SysMenu.dll error in Windows 10
+Here’s how to fix SysMenu.dll error on Windows 10

 Usually, there is a window displaying a message informing users that the SysMenu.dll module could not be found.
 Most frequently, users report this error occurs soon after they upgrade to Windows 10.